What vitamins do horses need in their daily diet?

 - Converting food into energy

-Most, if not all of the vitamins your horse needs should come from the grass and hay eaten every day.
-However if your horse is on restricted summer and spring grazing, or it is winter, or you routinely soak the hay your horse eats you will want to know which vitamins you must supplement for horse health.
+However, if your horse is on restricted summer and spring grazing, or it is winter, or you routinely soak the hay your horse eats, you will want to know which vitamins you must supplement for horse health.

 What vitamins do horses need?